luizhenriqueds/reddit-br-toxicity-dataset/README.md

 ## **Toxic Content Detection in online social networks: a new dataset from Brazilian Reddit Communities**

-This is new dataset of 2,500 manually annotated examples of comments extracted from the top 10 largest Brazilian subreddits on Reddit.
+This work was accepted by the 16th International Conference on Computational Processing of Portuguese (PROPOR 2024).
+The paper proposes a new dataset of 2,500 manually annotated examples of comments extracted from the top 10 largest Brazilian subreddits on Reddit.
 The dataset has been annotated by crowd-sourcing efforts with contributions from the departments of computer science (DCC) and the linguistic group @ UFMG.
 As part of our contribution to the toxicity automatic detection and moderation of online social networks, we're making the dataset public for research.

 ### Dataset